Dementia and Diversity in Primary Care: South Asian Populations

-Although dementia is the most common diagnosis in older adulthood, it is under-recognized in primary care.
+Although dementia is the most common diagnosis in older adulthood it is under-recognized in primary care.
+This gap in recognition is even greater for patients, their caregivers and families who belong to various ethnic and racial minority populations.
 As U.S. residents are aging, and becoming more racially and ethnically diverse, physicians and other healthcare providers will increasingly need to tailor their care to specific populations.

 This course is designed for physicians in primary care, family practice, internal medicine and psychiatry specialties and nurses and social workers who work with older people.